How to Run in Cold Weather: 10 Tips

 Running hats and earmuffs will help keep your head warm as you run.
 Add a scarf or a neck gaiter to keep your exposed skin protected from the cold as well.

-Wearing running gloves is an easy way to make sure you stay comfortable as well, because if you get too hot, you can slip them into your pockets.
+Wearing running gloves is an easy way to stay comfortable, as well, because if you get too hot, you can slip them into your pockets.
 Plus, most winter gloves are touchscreen compatible, so you can still use your smartphone or GPS watch.
-Look for warming accessories that are made from merino wool, fleece, or moisture-wicking fibers.
+Look for warming accessories made from merino wool, fleece, or moisture-wicking fibers.

-If you’re going out during the daytime hours, don’t forget your protective eyewear.
-The sun’s glare can reflect off of the snow and its rays can be harmful to your eyes.
+Don’t forget your protective eyewear if you’re going out during the daytime.
+The sun’s glare can reflect off of the snow, and its rays can be harmful to your eyes.
 But with winter’s limited daylight, there is a big chance you’re heading out in the dark.
-If this is the case, wear reflective gear to protect yourself from cars.
+If so, wear reflective gear to protect yourself from cars.
 You may even want to get a headlamp or carry a flashlight to stay safe.

-When heading out in icy conditions, make sure you have some type of traction device to put on your shoes.
-You don’t want to set yourself up to possibly slip and become injured, as this could potentially prevent you from running for the remainder of the season while you heal.
+When heading out in icy conditions, make sure you have some type of traction device on your shoes.
+You don’t want to set yourself up to slip and become injured, which could prevent you from running for the remainder of the season while you heal.

 Keep in mind that thicker socks will be best for keeping your feet warm.
-If possible, opt for merino wool, as this option is the warmest.
+Opt for merino wool if possible, as this option is the warmest.

 4. Take Wind Chill Into Consideration